Tearsheet

 Share Repurchases

-• In July 2025, Charles Schwab's board of directors authorized a new $20 billion share repurchase program, replacing a prior authorization that had approximately $6.9 billion remaining as of June 30, 2025.
+• In July 2025, Charles Schwab's board authorized a new share repurchase program of up to $20 billion, which replaced a previous authorization that had approximately $6.9 billion remaining as of June 30, 2025.

 Share Issuance